 “The sausage needs to be served on a big huge roll with the onions and some mustard.
 Just that alone would be a meal in and of itself.”

 As mentioned above, Lewis does offer sandwiches (of which Heather’s is not yet an option).
 The El Sancho has the pickled red onions and hot gut sausage Heather wanted, along with either chopped brisket or pulled pork….make it “loco” with all three meats.

 If I remember correctly, the sandwiches were in the $9-$10 range, and definitely worth it based on size alone.

 Finally, the pulled pork.
 Now we’re back in familiar territory.

-I will say, this is exceptional pork barbecue.
+I will say, this is an exceptional pork barbecue.
 It was phenomenal.
 It is simply the best pork we have tried in Charleston (though we have lots left to try) and without question in an elite tier of all BBQ in the state.

-It is not traditional SC BBQ, but that is not a bad thing.
+It is not a traditional SC BBQ, but that is not a bad thing.
 What it is is moist, flavorful pork, rich in flavor.
 And while the beef products were fantastic, without question, we prefer pork.